Music Aptitude Test Preparation: Complete Guide for UK Parents

 🎶 Praanav’s Music Aptitude Experience 🎶

-Praanav prepared for the 11+ Music Aptitude Test for the South West Herts Consortium schools, and he had a fantastic experience with our Music Aptitude Mastery course.
+Praanav prepared for the 11+ Music Aptitude Test for the South West Herts Consortium schools and had a fantastic experience with our Music Aptitude Mastery course.

-Praanav said he would recommend this course to anyone preparing for this test, as it gave him both the skills and the self-belief he needed on the day.
+Praanav passed Stage 1 with flying colours and felt the course played a key role in his success.
+He would wholeheartedly recommend it to anyone preparing for this test, as it gave him both the skills and the self-belief he needed on the day.

 Our Music Aptitude Resources